GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

  --matlab_dir   Location of matlab on the system
                 [Values]
                 Any string value (Default: matlab)
-                NA: if no matlab is installed in the system
+                NA: if Matlab is not installed in the system
 ```
 The above documentation can also be retrieved from the command line via `help` argument: